Automated Network Task Scheduling in rConfig V8

 Device Deactivation

-Section titled “Device Deactivation”Deactivated devices are excluded from scheduled tasks automatically, even if still in targeted categories or tags.
+Section titled “Device Deactivation”Deactivated devices are excluded from scheduled tasks automatically, even if still in targeted categories, tags, or Smart Groups.
 This prevents tasks from attempting connections to unavailable devices.
+Re-enable the device to bring it back into scope on the next run.

 Monitoring Task Execution